When is a student eligible to be included?

 To determine whether a student is eligible to be counted, consider whether:

-The 10-week period of adjustments does not need to be consecutive; it can be cumulative and split across school terms in the 12 months preceding the NCCD.
+- The adjustments do not need to take place each and every day over the 10 weeks.
+The 10-week period of adjustments does not need to be consecutive; it can be cumulative and split across school terms in the 12 months preceding Census Day.

 - If a student is participating in a school-based activity during the school holidays (eg camp) where the school is providing adjustments, then this time can be included in the 10 weeks.

 - Where a student receives adjustments for any amount of time within a school week, that constitutes a ‘week’ for the purposes of the 10-week rule.
 The amount of time an adjustment(s) is provided to the student may vary from infrequent or occasional (eg for a specific class or activity) through to all day every day of the week.